AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/patching-at-scale.md

 - Define the list of quality patches to install.
 - Run the `vendor/bin/magento-patches` command to install the same list of quality patches across all installations (using the [`centralized-patcher-composer-plugin`](#centralized-patcher-composer-plugin) plugin package as a dependency).

+To create the `centralized-patcher` component package:

-1. Create a `composer.json` file for your new `centralized-patcher` component package with the following contents:
+1. Create a `composer.json` file with the following contents:

    >[!NOTE]
    >